The Spectrum (University at Buffalo): History

 The Spectrum began publishing in 1950 and has since become the largest student-run newspaper in the SUNY state school system.
 The paper is located at 132 Student Union at the University at Buffalo.
-It is printed at an off-site press but distributed to multiple areas on the university's North and South campuses.
+When the newspaper was printed, it used an off-site press but was distributed to multiple areas on the university's North and South campuses.
 New editions are distributed every Thursday during the fall and spring school semesters.
 Each issue prints 3,000 copies that are read by approximately 21,000 people.
 The paper employs over 50 UB students, as well as members of the Western New York community.

-In September 2023, it was announced The Spectrum would cease print and become an online-only publication due to costs.
+In September 2023, The Spectrum announced it would cease print and become an online-only publication due to costs.
 Previously, about 3,000 copies were printed weekly during each semester, which cost the newspaper about $600 to $800 a week.
 The first all-digital edition was emailed in its new newsletter format on Sept.
 8 with more than 500 subscribers.

 Faculty

-The Spectrum is advised by Matt Parrino from the Syracuse Post Standard, who is an adjunct instructor though the English department.
-Jody Biehl, the former director of the school's Journalism Certificate Program, was the paper's advisor from 2009-2021.
+The Spectrum is advised by Bruce Andriatch of The Buffalo News, who is an adjunct instructor though the English department.
+Jody Biehl, the former director of the school's Journalism Certificate Program, was the paper's advisor from 2009–2021.